Larry Solway: Career

 During the 1960s he hosted radio programmes at CHUM in Toronto such as the early Canadian talk show Speak Your Mind.
 He left the station in 1970 due to a dispute with the station over a series of shows on sex.
 In the aftermath, he wrote The Day I Invented Sex about the controversy.

-Solway was known nationally as a panelist of the CBC Television programme This Is the Law in the early 1970s.
+Solway was known nationally as a panellist of the CBC Television programme This Is the Law in the early 1970s.
 He returned to the radio talk show circuit later that decade with Talkback on Brampton, Ontario station CHIC until management there dismissed him without warning.
 He was seen in minor roles in films such as Meatballs and The Brood.
 In the late 1970s he was a columnist for the newly launched Sunday Star.

 He was a candidate for the Ontario New Democratic Party in the 1999 Ontario general election but was unsuccessful in his campaign in St. Paul's riding.